xengeo/chitter-clone/two_table_design_recipe_template.md

 As a Maker
 So that I can post messages on Chitter as me
 I want to sign up for Chitter

+Additional Notes
+- You don't have to be logged in to see the peeps.
+- Users sign up to chitter with their email, password, name and a username (e.g. samm@makersacademy.com, password123, Sam Morgan, sjmog).
+- The username and email are unique.
+- Peeps (posts to chitter) have the name of the user and their user handle.
+- Your README should indicate the technologies used, and give instructions on how to install and run the tests.
 ```

 ```